ChemAxon/jklustor-web-example/src/doc/cxn-hub-getting-started.md

 Please note that you will need a license file for most functionalities.
 To request a free evaluation license please contact us at [sales@chemaxon.com](mailto:sales@chemaxon.com).

+Please note that the visited webpages might look slightly differently than in the screenshots.

 Overview
 --------

  - Register a ChemAxon Pass user.
-The email associated with the pass registration is used as the `username` credential during build.
+The email associated with the pass registration is used as the `<YOUR PASS EMAIL>` credential during build.
  - Use the ChemAxon Pass account to log in `hub.chemaxon.com` and generate an API key.
-The generated API key is used as the `password` credential during build.
+The generated API key is used as the `<YOUR HUB API KEY>` credential during build.
  - Clone the [jklustor-web-example](https://github.com/ChemAxon/jklustor-web-example) project from GitHub, set up ChemAxon license, and invoke build with the credentials acquired.